Designing Human-AI Collaboration to Support Learning in Counterspeech Writing: Result

+The integration of DG1 and DG2 outputs—namely the learning insights and user-created brainstorming notes—served as scaffolding for DG3.
+Participants (11; P2, P5, P6, P10–P12, P14, P17–P20) said that having access to their notes helped them structure their writing and include key points.
+P18 described:

-\dialoguegpt{training}{ \pquote{18}{training} ... looking back at the notes was definitely helpful.
-I tried to structure my entire response based on the notes and the main points I had taken in the earlier sessions.
-Breaking things down in the notes beforehand really did help me in forming the text for my counterspeech ...
-It just made the process a lot smoother. } Moreover, using the participants' responses from the brainstorming session as an initial draft for the counterspeech reduced their psychological pressure and cognitive load of starting from scratch (14 | P2 - P6, P9, P11, P12, P14, P15, P17 - P20).
-This approach also improved participants' confidence and helped them effectively capture the key points they wanted to address (5 | P2, P8, P10, P11, P12).
-P8 noted how this feature significantly increased their confidence.
+\begin{quote} \textit{Looking back at the notes was definitely helpful.
+I tried to structure my response based on the main points I had taken in the earlier sessions.
+Breaking things down in the notes beforehand really helped me form the counterspeech.} \end{quote}

+Several participants (14; P2–P6, P9, P11, P12, P14, P15, P17–P20) noted that starting from their own ideas reduced cognitive load and helped them feel confident in their writing.
+As P8 explained:

-\dialoguegpt{training}{ \pquote{8}{training} ...
-Starting a draft based on my own ideas or [responses] made the writing [process] less stressful.
-I felt like I had an initial point, and it increased my confidence [for writing counterspeech] and now I know where I need to start about the counterspeech. }
+\begin{quote} \textit{Starting a draft based on my own ideas made the writing process less stressful.
+I felt like I had an initial point, and it increased my confidence because I knew where to start.} \end{quote}